-Akademy should take place in the Northern Hemisphere summer (June-August).
-Some consideration should be given to the impact of the date on lodging and travel costs as well as potential conflicts with public or religious holidays.
+Akademy should take place during the months of June, July or August.
+Some consideration should be given to the impact of the date on lodging and travel costs, as well as to potential conflicts with public or religious holidays.

 Local organization